hpcc-systems/HPCC-Platform/testing/regress/README.rst

 |        --timeout [TIMEOUT]      timeout for query execution in sec.
 Use -1 to disable timeout.
 Default value defined in ecl-test.json config file (see: 9.)
 |        --keyDir [KEYDIR], -k [KEYDIR]
 |                                 key file directory to compare test output.
 Default value defined in regress.json config file.
 |        --ignoreResult, -i       completely ignore the result.
 |        -X name1=value1[,name2=value2...]
 |                                 sets the stored input value (stored('name')).
 |        -f optionA=valueA[,optionB=valueB...]
 |                                 set an ECL option (equivalent to #option).
+|        --pq threadNumber        parallel query execution with threadNumber threads.
+(If threadNumber is '-1' on a single node system then threadNumber = numberOfLocalCore * 2)
 |        --dynamic source=cluster_list|all
 |                                 execute ECL query through a generated stub with source cluster(s).
+|        --runclass class[,class,...], -r class[,class,...]
+|                                 run subclass(es) of the suite.
+Default value is 'all'
+|        --excludeclass class[,class,...], -e class[,class,...]
+|                                 exclude subclass(es) of the suite.
+Default value is 'none'
+|

 Important!
     There is a bug in Python argparse library whichis impacts the quoted parameters.
 So either in -X or -f or both contains a value with space(s) inside then the whole argument should be put in double quote!